k-donn/plasmoid-wunderground/README.md

 -   [x] Use single variable for state
 -   [x] Add monochrome icon for tray
 -   [x] Add condition-based icon
+-   [x] Refactor Units into their own settings page
+-   [x] Refactor CompactRep to have text
+-   [ ] Refactor AppletIcon not to use anchors
 -   [ ] Refactor tooltip into a single item
--   [ ] Refactor CompactRep and AppletIcon
--   [x] Refactor Units into their own settings page
 -   [ ] Add wind-barbs to show direction